ThePiSquad/.github/profile/README.md

-I release stuff under the name PiSquad.
+We release stuff under the name PiSquad.